helins/rxtx.clj/README.md

                   2000)

-;; check how many more bytes there is to read (serial/available-bytes port)
+;; check how many more bytes there are to read (serial/available-bytes port)